JShizzle21/PicGrabber/README.md

 ![lock_screen_pic](readme_pics/lock-screen.png)

 With my PicGrabber program you can grab the lock screen image and save it into the folder of your choice!
-Along with this in the folder where the lock screen picture is located there are usually a few other secret desktop background along with some phone background!
+Along with this in the folder where the lock screen picture is located there are usually a few other secret desktop background pictures along with some phone background!

 For example, when I ran this program today I got the following images: